-To show the consistency of the Deep FAIR principles postulated above at least for one math data category, we present a unified infrastructure to support Deep FAIR for tabular mathematical data.
+We present a unified infrastructure to support Deep FAIR for relational mathematical data.
 It builds on our MathHub system, a portal for narrative and symbolic mathematical data.
-MathDataHub is a part of the MathHub portal and provides storage and hosting with integrated support for Deep FAIR services, in particular an interface for Deep FAIR access of data sets (see Figure 6).
+MathDataHub is a part of the MathHub portal and provides storage and hosting with integrated support for Deep FAIR.
+In the future, this will also allow for the development of mathematical query languages (i.e., queries that abstract from the encoding) and mathematical validation (e.g., typechecking relative to the mathematical types, not the database types).

-To that end, we developed a mathematical data description language MDDL in [BerKohRab:tumdi19] (Math Data Description Language) that uses symbolic data to specify the semantics of tabular data.
-MDDL schemata combine the low-level schemata of the underlying relational database with high-level descriptions (which critically use symbolic mathematical data) of the mathematical types of the data in the tables.
-MathHub Data - your dataset, but FAIR
+To that end, we developed a mathematical data description language MDDL in [BKR19] (Math Data Description Language) that uses symbolic data to specify the semantics of relational data.
+MDDL schemas combine the low-level schemas of relational database with highlevel descriptions (which critically use symbolic mathematical data) of the mathematical types of the data in the tables.